 The Council has faced major challenges as a result of the Covid-19 pandemic, which has had a significant impact on the way in which Council services have been delivered since March 2020.
 A Covid-19 Strategic Coordination Group (SCG) was set up in March 2020, chaired by the Chief Executive & Accountable Officer of the CCG, to support the ongoing response by the health services, as well as the maintenance of essential public services and to support the GM Pandemic response.
-Working across the Strategic Commission, the response has focused on supporting local health services, supporting shielding and other vulerable residents, whilst maintaining essential service delivery.
+Working across the Strategic Commission, the response has focused on supporting local health services, supporting shielding and other vulnerable residents, whilst maintaining essential service delivery.
 The financial impact has been significant, with the Council exposed to both direct costs supporting the response to the pandemic, and indirect costs, including the impact on service delivery and income streams which are crucial to supporting financial sustainability.
-As at the end of June 2020, direct and indirect costs for the 2020/21 financial year were forecast to be in excess of £32 million.
-This excludes losses on the collection of Council Tax and Business Rates which are currently estimated to be in the region of £3.9m for Business Rates and £4.6m for Council Tax based on collection rates to the end of June.
-If these forecast costs and losses materialise then the total financial cost to the Council in 2020/21 will exceed £40 million.
+During 2020/21 the Council has incurred significant additional direct and indirect costs as a result of the COVID-19 pandemic.
+Significant grant funding has been received both for targeted direct interventions and support, and to provide more general financial support.
+The financial and economic impacts of the pandemic are expected to continue into 2021/22 and beyond, and whilst financial support in 2020/21 enabled the Council to achieved a balanced outturn position, significant financial pressures remain in 2021/22 and future years.